pinguina0903/Electric-Vehicle-Population/README.md

 The model selection is centered on **Decision Trees**, given their interpretability, their ability to handle mixed categorical and numerical data well, and the nature of the dataset.

+->>>>>>NOTE: 2 points: Problem is described in README with enough context, so it's clear what the problem is and how the solution will be used

 ## 🎯 Project Objectives

 1.  **EV (Electric Vehicle) Type Classification:** Develop a model to classify whether a registered vehicle is a **BEV (Battery Electric Vehicle)** or a **PHEV (Plug-in Hybrid Electric Vehicle)**.